 I wish I could say, “back by popular demand.”

-After a couple of years, I thought the first blog had run its course, assuming it was even on a course.
-That blog attracted a number of viewers from across the continent, which led to lots (and lots) of e-mails asking the inevitable, “how much should I charge for…?”, “they stole my picture, what should I do …?”, “what does this contract mean…?”, and “how do I start my business…?”
+After a couple of years, I thought my first blog had run its course, assuming it was even on a course.
+That blog attracted a number of viewers from across the continent, which led to lots and lots of e-mails asking the inevitable, “how much should I charge for . . .”, “they stole my picture, what should I do . . .”, “what does this contract mean . . .”, and “how do I start my business . . .”

-Unfortunately, there are no easy answers or shortcuts.
+Unfortunately there are no easy answers or shortcuts.
 If there were, everyone would have taken that route by now.
 For any photo business to have a chance of succeeding, hard work and smart work are the only tools.
-I use the word “chance” because, unfortunately, there are no guarantees.
+I use the word “chance” because there are no guarantees.

-Sure the Internet is full of free advice and who doesn’t love “free”?
+Sure the Internet is full of free advice and who doesn’t love free?
 But go out and buy a few books.
-Then, (and here’s the hard part), read and re-read those books.
-If you can find an accurate crystal ball, buy one of those too, (and get one for me).
+Then, and here’s the hard part, read and re-read those books.
+If you can find an accurate crystal ball, buy one of those, too, and get one for me.

-Think outside the box?
+Should you think outside the box?
 Nope.
 Don’t assume that a box even exists.

 Marketing and business skills are much more important for a photographer than his/her photo skills.
 Market and promote your business continually and smartly.
 And cross your fingers.